-Gardening on steep slopes are problematic at best.
+Gardening on steep slopes is problematic at best.

 Ever try and plant, prune, or deadhead on a steep hill?
 NOT fun.
 I should know.
 I’ve spent the past 2 years working in my new garden , trying to tame a pretty slope that has caused me to shed a tear or two in frustration.